CentaurusInfra/mizar/docs/user/mizar_deployment_in_kubernetes.md

 # Verifying Mizar Deployment

+Mizar control plane is broadly defined by Kubernetes Custom Resource objects (CRDs) briefly described below:
+- **VPC**: This object describes the entire pod network space (IP CIDR range) for all the pods in the K8s cluster.
+A VPC may contain one or more **_Subnets_**.
+- **Subnet**: This object represents the IP CIDR range for a group of pods that belong to the same subnetwork.
+This can be a subset of the VPC IP CIDR range.
+- **Bouncer**: This object represents the cluster node that acts as switching agent for a group of K8s pods that belong to a **_Subnet_**, and is responsible for switching traffic between pods that belong to the same subnet.
+A subnet may have one or more bouncers depending on the traffic switching load.
+- **Divider**: This object represents the cluster node that connects two or more **_Subnets_**.
+  It is responsible for routing pod traffic between pods that span two different subnets.
+- **Endpoint**: This object represents the connection point (interface) that connects a K8s pod or service to the subnet.
+Each endpoint belongs to a **_Bouncer_** and sends traffic to that bouncer in order to reach other pod or service endpoints.

-When a cluster is brought up with Mizar, a default VPC and default Network are created.
+When a cluster is brought up with Mizar, a default VPC and a default subnet are created.
-We will call these **vpc0** and **net0**.
-The default VPC will have an initial default number of Dividers provisioned.
-Similarly the default Network will also have an initial default number of Bouncers provisioned.
+They are named **vpc0** and **net0** respectively.
+Default VPC will have an initial default number of Dividers provisioned.
+Similarly the default subnet will also have an initial default number of Bouncers provisioned.

-## Inspecting Mizar Resources
+## Inspecting Mizar CRDs

 There are two states for the resources listed below. *Init* and *Provisioned*.
 When a resource is initially brought online, its state is set to *Init*.
 Once it has entered